 CARDIAC HOME MONITORING

 Cardiocom is a home monitoring system for people with congestive heart failure.
 This is a dangerous condition where fluid builds up in the lungs and body tissues due to a weakened heart.
 This condition, known as cardiomyopathy, results in difficulty breathing, uncomfortable swelling and weight gain.
 Cardiocom uses a platform scale to monitor fluid build-up and electronically transmits findings to a nurse case manager.
-A live-in caregiver in Tampa can call in with concerns regarding breathing, swelling, and weight.
+A Live in Care Clearwater can call in with concerns regarding breathing, swelling, and weight.
 If the nurse determines that symptoms are related to heart failure, she will speak with the senior’s doctor.
 By daily monitoring of risk factors, Cardiocom can save a person’s life.